 Just like their e-scooter counterpart, e-bikes use lithium-ion batteries to run.
 Lithium-ion batteries can be found in almost every rechargeable device, from cars to vapes to mobile phones, and more.
+But while these batteries power our modern-day conveniences, this convenience can come at a great cost.

 In defective lithium-ion batteries, a process called thermal runway can take place, whereby the battery rapidly self-heats, leading to dangerously high temperatures.
 This process can result in fire, explosions, and even death.

 One of the issues with the fire generated by an overheating lithium-ion battery is that it does not behave like other fires.
-On top of the risk of an explosion sending out flying shards, ‘lithium batteries burn hotter and faster than most other fires.[3]
+On top of the risk of an explosion sending out flying shards, ‘lithium batteries burn hotter and faster than most other fires’.[3]

 One individual who witnessed an e-scooter battery-generated fire said that he heard spitting before the battery started behaving ‘like a rocket.’
 The fire was unable to be extinguished by water or fire blankets.[4]

-The price of going cheap
+The price of going through unauthorised vendors

 E-bikes are expensive pieces of equipment.
 If you’re buying one brand new, you can easily expect to spend a few thousand pounds, with refurbished models still several hundreds of pounds more expensive than a standard new bike.
+Even replacing a worn e-bike battery can cost several hundreds of pounds.

 It’s therefore hardly a surprise that consumers are increasingly seeking out illegal markets, where vendors sell e-bikes and e-bike batteries at a fraction of the cost.

 Unlike buying a counterfeit handbag or watch, an e-bike or e-bike battery procured from unauthorised vendors could have serious ramifications, as there’s no telling whether safety regulations have been followed.
-It doesn’t help that the UK lacks legislation on all things e-bikes, meaning that unauthorised vendors aren’t necessarily doing anything illegal, and consumers may feel that all they’re doing is getting a good deal.

 But when it comes to buying an e-bike, it is of crucial importance to do the proper research and buy from an authorised vendor.
 Equally, when buying a replacement battery, “the way to ensure that these bikes are as safe as possible is to make sure that the battery, the motor and the charger were all designed to work together,” says Melinda Hanson, co-founder of the Equitable Commute Project.[5]